Sustainability and Community Engagement

 - Our major print products are printed using a CFC certified shop on paper with a minimum of 83% recycled content

-- All paper and cardboard products as permitted (and shredded)
+- All paper and cardboard products as permitted (and shredded).

 - Food waste is limited and avoided where possible.
 We participate in food waste organics program.

 - Equipment that is no longer required is donated or sold so others can use it.

-- Use reusable cups instead of disposable whenever possible
+- Use reusable cups instead of disposable whenever possible.